adamfranco/polyphony/README.txt

 Current Version Notes
 ---------------------
-This release fixes a minor bug in the tag-cloud printing.
+This release adds a new agent information panel and adds a few features required by Segue.
+See the change log for details.

 Downloads